danielegasparri/span-gui/docs/long-slit_extraction.md

 *Long-slit extraction parameters*

-This module allows you to extract a single 1D spectrum or a series of 1D spectra from a fully reduced 2D FITS image of a long-slit spectrum.
+This sub-program allows you to extract a single 1D spectrum or a series of 1D spectra from a fully reduced 2D FITS image of a long-slit spectrum.
 The dispersion axis should be aligned with the X-axis, while the spatial axis should be along the Y-axis.

 Before proceeding with the extraction, load a valid 2D FITS image and follow these steps: